What is CNAPP?

 CNAPP Architecture and Functionality

-Benefits of CNAPP
+Benefits of Using CNAPP

 CNAPP Best Practices

-- Adopt Shift-Left Security From Day One.
-This would include proactively scanning infrastructure-as-code (IaC) templates, such as Terraform or CloudFormation, container images, and code repositories before being sent into production.
+- Adopt Shift-Left Security From Day One: This would include proactively scanning infrastructure-as-code (IaC) templates, such as Terraform or CloudFormation, container images, and code repositories before being sent into production.
 Consider automatically scanning every pull request on GitHub or GitLab, among others.
 Early detection of misconfigurations prevents costly rework and potential security holes in the future.

 - Automate Policy Enforcement: Set policies for resource configurations, identity permissions, and container security that the CNAPP can automatically enforce.
 For example, define rules to ensure all S3 buckets remain private by default, or that Kubernetes pods can’t run with privileged access.
 Automation streamlines compliance and frees your team to focus on top-level strategy rather than manual triage.